jeremybytes/async-virtual-seminar-2025/README.md

 **Progress Reporting**
 The Progress Reporting samples show how to report progress from an asynchronous method - in this case, as a percentage complete and optional message.
 These also get results, handle exceptions, and support cancellation.
 * *ProgressReport.UI.Console*
 A console application that reports percentage complete progress through text.
-Ex: "21% Complete".
-(Windows, macOS, Linux)
+Ex: "21% Complete" (Windows, macOS, Linux).
 Relevant file: **Program.cs**
 * *Parallel.UI.Desktop*
-A WPF desktop application that  reports percentage complete progress through a graphical progress bar.
-(Windows only)
+A WPF desktop application that  reports percentage complete progress through a graphical progress bar (Windows only).
 Relevant file: **MainWindow.xaml.cs**
 * *TaskAwait.Library*
 This shared library contains a method that supports progress reporting.